Cheloor mana

-Cheloor Mana is one among the three 'Ooralan' (Owner) families of Thriprayar Temple, the others being Janappilly Mana and Punnappilly Mana.
-Cheloor Mana has got its own family temple within the Mana premises called 'Cheloor Narayanan kulangara Maha Vishnu Temple'.
-Cheloor Mana possessed 1,841 acres of land in the late 1950s just before the Land Reforms Act was enforced in Kerala.
+Cheloor Mana is one among the three ooralan (owner) families of Thriprayar Temple, the others being Janappilly Mana and Punnappilly Mana.

+It is an ettukettu having two internal courtyards (Nadumuttam).
+Cheloor Mana has got its own family temple within the Mana premises called Cheloor Narayanan Kulangara Mahavishnu Temple.
+Cheloor M possessed 1,841 acres of land in the late 1950s just before the Land Reforms Act was enforced in Kerala.